jwakeGit/CMPM163Labs/README.md

 ![](lab6/clothMaterial.png)

 I made this material with an Albedo image of blue cloth, and by turning the smoothness value down to 0.141.

+For my textures, I found two images, and put them both in the Assets folder.
+One was a pixelated texture of stone, the other of lava.

+The skybox I added is a 6-sided cube composed of a .jpg of some stars, repeated on all sides.